omise/omise-ios/README.md

 self.present(handlerController, animated: true, completion: nil)
 ```

-##### Use `OmiseAuthorizingPaymentViewController` in Storyboard
+##### Use `OmiseAuthorizingPaymentViewController` in storyboard

-`OmiseAuthorizingPaymentViewController` also comes with built-in storyboard support like `CreditCardFormViewController`.
+`OmiseAuthorizingPaymentViewController` also comes with built-in storyboard support such as `CreditCardFormViewController`.
 You can use `OmiseAuthorizingPaymentViewController` in your storyboard by using `Storyboard Reference`.
-Drag `Storyboard Reference` object onto your canvas and set its bundle identifier to `co.omise.OmiseSDK` and Storyboard to `OmiseSDK` then use `DefaultAuthorizingPaymentViewController` as a `Referenced ID`.
+Drag `Storyboard Reference` object onto your canvas, set its bundle identifier to `co.omise.OmiseSDK` and storyboard to `OmiseSDK`, then use `DefaultAuthorizingPaymentViewController` as a `Referenced ID`.
 You can setup `OmiseAuthorizingPaymentViewController` in `UIViewController.prepare(for:sender:)` method
 ```swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {